oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/hostpipes/README.md

 class SecondPipeT;

 // two host pipes
-using FirstPipeInstance = cl::sycl::ext::intel::prototype::pipe<FirstPipeT, int, 8, ...>;
+using FirstPipeInstance = cl::sycl::ext::intel::prototype::pipe<
+    // Usual pipe parameters
+    FirstPipeT, // An identifier for the pipe int,        // The type of data in the pipe
+    8,          // The capacity of the pipe
+    // Additional host pipe parameters
+    kReadyLatency,                   // Latency for ready signal deassert kBitsPerSymbol,                  // Symbol size on data bus true,                            // Exposes a valid on the pipe interface false,                           // First symbol in high order bits protocol_name::AVALON_STREAMING  // Protocol
+    >;
-using SecondPipeInstance = cl::sycl::ext::intel::prototype::pipe<SecondPipeT, float, 4, ...>;
+using SecondPipeInstance = cl::sycl::ext::intel::prototype::pipe<
+    // Usual pipe parameters
+    SecondPipeT, // An identifier for the pipe int,         // The type of data in the pipe
+    4,           // The capacity of the pipe
+    // Additional host pipe parameters
+    kReadyLatency,                   // Latency for ready signal deassert kBitsPerSymbol,                  // Symbol size on data bus true,                            // Exposes a valid on the pipe interface false,                           // First symbol in high order bits protocol_name::AVALON_STREAMING  // Protocol
+    >;
 ```

 In this example, FirstPipeT and SecondPipeT are unique user-defined types that will idenfify two different host pipes.
 The first host pipe (which has been aliased to FirstPipeInstance), carries int type data elements and has a capacity of 8.
 The second host pipe (SecondPipeInstance) carries float type data elements, and has a capacity of 4.
+Additonal host pipe parameters beyond these first three have been set to sensible default values, but are not germane to this tutorial.
+Users may consult the [oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) for a thorough description of these parameters.
 Using aliases allows these pipes to be referred to by a shorter and more descriptive handle, rather than requiring the full namespace and template parameters to be repeatedly written.

 #### Additional template parameters